victorliu-sq/PaperWriting/FlashSMP.md

+## Paragraph3

+The most challenging aspect of computing SMP arises from the inherent computational and data-intensive nature of the GS algorithm.

+Its time and space complexities increase quadratically with the number of participants.
+As a result, when the input size reaches to a certain threshold, centralized computational resources for processing and storing preferences and matchings become quickly overwhelmed.
+Thus, parallel processing or hardware acceleration is required and necessary in practice.
+However, there are several reasons why parallelizing GS algorithm is challenging.
+First, the GS algorithm involves a series of proposals and rejections that are inherently sequential.
+Each man proposes to a woman, who then tentatively accepts, or rejects based on her current best offer.
+This process depends on the outcome of previous steps, making it difficult to execute multiple proposals simultaneously without conflicts.
+Second, if multiple men propose to the same woman simultaneously in a parallel environment, it can lead to conflicts.
+Ensuring that a woman can process and respond to multiple proposals correctly in parallel is non-trivial.
+Third, many synchronization points are needed to handle updates to the matching state, which can introduce significant overhead, reducing the potential benefits of parallelism.
+Fourth, the execution of GS algorithm needs to deal with uneven work distribution.
+The amount of work done by different parts of the algorithm can vary significantly.
+For example, some participants can resolve their matches quickly, while others might take many iterations.
+A load balancing effort in parallel processing is another concern for this algorithm.
+Finally, the GS algorithm frequently accesses and updates shared data structures, such as lists of proposals and current matches.
+Minimizing data movement by exploiting data accessing locality is another challenge.

 ## Our Work

-In order to overcome these challenges, we present FlashSMP, an innovative algorithm that addresses these issues as follows:
+In order to overcome these challenges, we present Balanced-SMP, an innovative parallel algorithm that addresses these issues as follows:

-By closely analyzing the Gale-Shapley (GS) algorithm, We have uncovered a one-to-one correspondence between the recipient index and the rank of the proposer in the recipient's preference list.
-We incorporate a preprocessing step to eliminate data dependencies, allowing related data to be accessed together.
+We have uncovered a one-to-one correspondence between the recipient index and the rank of the proposer in the recipient's preference list.
+We incorporate a preprocessing step to eliminate data dependencies, allowing related data to be accessed together, and further introduces a new data structure and sequential algorithm that fully exploits the spatial locality.
 This enables efficient memory access patterns and reduces latency.

-To reduce wasted work under high memory contention, FlashSMP utilizes atomicMIN operations instead of atomicCAS.
-This approach asymptotically decreases the number of atomic operations and enhances synchronization efficiency.
+To reduce wasted work under high memory contention, Balanced-SMP utilizes atomicMIN, which is a hardware primitive introduced by CUDA,  and asymptotically decreases the number of atomic operations, enhancing synchronization efficiency.

-Additionally, our algorithm seamlessly integrates CPU and GPU resources, implementing FlashSMP in heterogeneous computing environments.
+Additionally, our algorithm seamlessly integrates CPU and GPU resources, implementing Balanced-SMP in heterogeneous computing environments.
 This integration allows us to leverage the high bandwidth of the GPU to make parallel proposals when the number of active threads is large, and switch to the CPU to utilize its low latency for fast proposals when there is only a single active thread.

-Finally, our evaluation results demonstrate that FlashSMP adapts effectively to different workloads, ensuring consistent and optimal performance across diverse scenarios.
+Finally, our evaluation results demonstrate that Balanced-SMP adapts effectively to different workloads, ensuring consistent and optimal performance across diverse scenarios.